vladigleba/vladigleba.github.io/posts/basics/sabbath.md

 The fourth commandment begins with “remember” because God knew His Sabbath would be forgotten.
 It then identifies Him as the Creator of all things, thus laying the foundation for the invitation to all people to acknowledge Him as Creator by resting on the Sabbath day, just as He rested on the seventh day as an example for us.

-Moreover, the fourth commandment contains the three basic elements of a seal: name ("the Lord"), title ("your God"), and territory ("heaven and earth)."
+Moreover, the fourth commandment contains the three basic elements of a seal: name (“the Lord”), title (“your God”), and territory (“heaven and earth).”
 This uniquely identifies God as the author of the other nine commandments and provides the reason for His authority.
 In other words, the authority of all Ten Commandments rests on the fourth.
 Without it, any being could claim authorship of the other nine, and thus the Decalogue would lose its divine authority and rightful claim over our lives.

 ## What else can I learn about the Sabbath from Genesis 2?